Configuration¶

 - String

-The OIDC client ID that is configured at
+The OAuth client ID that is configured at

-.
-For example, it could be set to"clifton"
+issuer.
+For example, it could be set to"clifton".

 - Type: